-See how simple everything is: you schedule a training or webinar and assign it to users — and that’s it! iSpring Learn automatically invites learners, reminds them about the event, and drops them a line about changes if there are any.
+See how simple everything is: you schedule a training and assign it to users — and that’s it! iSpring Learn automatically invites learners, reminds them about the event, and drops them a line about changes if there are any.

 You and your employees always know which events are planned for a week or a month in advance in a clear and easy way.

 How to keep a calendar in iSpring Learn

 In the calendar, you can schedule classroom trainings so that an up-to-date schedule is always at hand.
 You can view the events for a particular month or week, check out the list of all events from a bird’s eye view, or filter them by user or organizer.